 Part of a long line of sculptures at Angkor Thom, Cambodia, depicting asuras, holding on to Vasuki.
 (Photo copyright © by Kaj Halberg)

-Khmer relief, depicting a scene from a legend, ‘Fire in the Kandava Forest’.
-Riding on his three-headed elephant, Airavata, the rain god, Indra, creates rain to extinguish the fire. – Banteay Srei, Angkor, Cambodia.
+This Khmer relief in Banteay Srei, Angkor, Cambodia, depicts a scene from another Hindu legend, ‘The Fire in the Kandava Forest’.
+Riding on his three-headed elephant Airavata, the rain god Indra creates rain to extinguish the fire.
 (Photo copyright © by Kaj Halberg)

 (Uploaded May 2017)

-(Revised March 2018)
+(Revised November 2018)